StudyFrenchSpanish

 For instance, no single app can get you fluent.
 It should be a starting point, not the end.

-You can use these smartphone apps to supplement language classes with a teacher or for fully independent practice.
+You can use these smartphone apps to supplement language classes with a teacher or for full independent practice.

 I’ve tried and tested an array of language apps in the past.